 It is heated to high temperatures, then applied to paper, filling paper's holes and creating an extremely even surface.
 Most laminate consists of several layers all bonded together.
 Because the plastic is hot when applied, laminate is an extremely flexible material, able to be folded down the create molding or up to create a backsplash.
 It may also be affixed to particle board or other substrates.
 This results in a surface that is easily wiped down and remains very hygienic.
 More porous materials, such as wood or stone, are not as uniform, meaning they can trap debris more easily.
 If you want to do a lot of food prep right on the countertop – like rolling out dough for bread – laminate is a great option.

-The most reliable and durable kitchen counters for a home or condo in Anchorage are butcher block, made of strips of hardwood glued tightly together and set under pressure, then sealed.
+One reliable and durable kitchen material for a home or condo is butcher block, made of strips of hardwood glued tightly together and set under pressure, then sealed.
 The sealant is water-resistant and scratch-resistant, and creates a barrier to protect the wood beneath.
-Wooden veneer over particle-board is another option.
+Epoxy is another common option for resurfacing wood countertops.

 Wood is often easier to fix than other types of counter materials.
 Whereas stone that breaks may be difficult to fill, wood filler is readily available in hardware stores, bonds easily with the cellulose structure and takes to stain and sealant like a champ.
-Because wood scratches relatively easily, even through polish and sealant, it's important to lay down a cutting board any time a knife is used.
+Because wood scratches relatively easily one may want to lay down a cutting board whenever a knife is used.
 It's also a good idea to put mats under structures with sharp bottoms, appliances that move or shake (blenders, food processors), or anything that generates heat (such as a hot pan).

 Marble is a metamorphic rock, which means it is formed of older minerals – mostly calcite and dolomite, often but not always in the form of the sedimentary rock limestone – that have been subjected to extreme pressures and reformed into a new crystalline structure.
 The result is a beautifully "marbled" appearance, with smaller flecks of other minerals scattered throughout: quartz, mica, pyrite and graphite.
 This gives it a similar look to granite, though it is usually quite a bit more uniform.